marsunique/MillionSongClassification/workingPlan.md

 ###Plan - What Will We Use To Answer Questions

+*At what level are we implementing these?
+Both Python and Java have libraries that will do any of these for us.
+Are we allowed to use those?
+Are we implementing from scratch?*

 ####Preprocessing

 We will most likely use Java to parse the .h5 files since it has a built-in functionality to parse the .h5 formats.
 We will most likely remove the unstructured data, and export our results as JSON or .csv files.

+* The easiest way to do any project is not mixing languages if you don't need to.
+We can get away with it if we want because this isn't a real project.
+Because we will have to pass data between ourselves, we still need to make some formatting standards.  i.e. if we're going to share code it is a good idea to just pick one language.
+If we are going to each do our own thing (or each group do its own thing) then we need to agree that the preprocessor always outputs .csv files (or something) in a certain format, and the miners always output .csv files (or something) with a specific format.
+That also means we have to agree on what the output of the clusterers/classifiers/etc will be (predicted-actual?).
+Otherwise doing postprocessing/visualization will be a nightmare because the results from each group won't have the same information.

 + what do we do about data that is incomplete?
 + What do we do about data that is contradictory?